karennkl/ExData_Plotting1/README.md

   1. Download the scripts (plot1.R, plot2.R, plot3.R, plot4.R) to a working directory;
   2. Download the data from here: https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip;
-  3. Extract the data into your the same working directory;
+  3. Extract the data into the same working directory;
   4. Run the scripts

 ## Dataset Description